xMedox/NeonEngine/README.md

 - Renamed CoreEngine class to NeonEngine
 - Fixed getMousePosition function in the Input class
 - Moved all physics component classes to the components package
+- Moved the demos to the new demo repository

 ## Features needed for 1.0.0: